Profirator/project-config/docs/configure.md

 ### Placeholders in config files

-So not to leak secrets to github, few placesholder tags are used: <secret> and <pass>
+To prevent secret leak to github, few placesholder tags are used: <secret> and <pass>

 some URLs have the name of the city removed, like: https://apis.city.apinf.cloud when deciding what URLs to use, replace with what ever URI component needed.